redwoodjs/redwoodjs-com-archive/docs/typescript.md

 For your shared types we need to do a few things:

 1. Put your shared types at the root of the project (makes sense right?), maybe in `types` at the root
-2. You can call this folder whatever you like ofcourse, just add the same folder to your includes
+2. You can call this folder whatever you like, of course, just add the same folder to your includes
 3. Modify your web/tsconfig.json and api/tsconfig.json by adding this to your includes:

 ```diff